Gethe/wow-ui-source/README.markdown

     * Feral Charge: Cat should always turn the druid around to face the back of the target.

-    * Hurricane should no longer proc when Polymorph is cast on the druid.

     * Hurricane now remains at the same location it was cast at while on a moving transport.